Sunday, May 31, 2026

 Both catalogs don't have sports games with flashy elements, Crash and Spyro games, wrestling games, games based on anime yet or the 3D-era trilogy of the Mortal Kombat franchise that involves switching between three styles in game, but we can hope that they make it to the respective catalogs in the future.
 There are a lot more PS2 and GameCube games to come and that will include the ones that can possibly meet the following criteria we have set on this post.
 Again, Xbox players are exempt since modern consoles have full backwards compatibility and the program is making a comeback to extend it to PC.

-Why I'm telling you about this is because the 6th generation era of gaming has a lot of third-party games in my childhood.
-That also include the ones my cousins and I played.
-Heck, I can just play them all day on my PS5 and on my Switch 2 if I get one, but the ones with action in them since action games become the most popular game genre.
-And not just action games, but also fighting games as well since both Nintendo and Sony can throw in retro fighting games into their classic catalog well and existing companies compiled retro fighters in one collection to have modern features.
-I have the link to the post that talks about the companies being able to port fighting games into modern consoles along with their nuances.
+And not just action games, but also fighting games as well since both Nintendo and Sony can throw in retro fighting games into their classic catalog well and existing companies are compiling retro fighters in one collection to have modern features.
+I have the link to the post that talks about the companies' plan to port fighting games into modern consoles and its nuances.

 https://rpggameroom.blogspot.com/2025/10/blog-post-%20companies-plan-of-porting-classic-fighting-games-to-modern-platforms.html